skriptble/reserve/REOCCURING-RESERVATIONS.md

 Reoccurring & Repeatable Reservations
 =====================================
-> Reservations should be repeatable.
+> Reservations should be easily repeatable.

 This should be plugged into the conflict workflow and repeating reservations should be stored in as compact a way as possible.
 They should have rules and